Dental Assistant License Alabama Feature Image

 DANB Certification

-Obtaining the Certified Dental Assistant (CDA) certification from the Dental Assisting National Board (DANB) is a significant milestone.
+Obtaining the Certified Dental Assistant (CDA) certification from the Dental Assisting National Board is a significant milestone.
 The CDA exam assesses your knowledge and skills in various areas:

 • General Chairside Assisting: Practical chairside techniques.